anasanisg/laborlink/README.md

 ```

 #### [2.7.2] Reproduce Tool Service
-Tool Service is controlling with all CRUD Operations to register the tools in Laborlink Laager.
+Tool Service is controlling CRUD Operations to register the tools in Laborlink Laager.

 Please make sure the MariaDB JDBC configurations under path *backend/tool-service/src/main/java/resources/application-dev.properties* are configured to match your DB Configurations